top of page

 Issue

-In this case, the Petitioner claimed that the arrest was unlawful, arguing that the ED failed to adhere to the procedure laid out in ss.
-41 and 41A of the Code of Criminal Procedure, 1973 (‘CrPC’).
-Additionally, the Petitioner argued about the compliance with s.
-19(1) of the PMLA, asserting that the arresting officers did not provide the exact reasons for the in-written form as required.
-Instead, the Petitioner claimed, these grounds were only communicated orally, constituting a procedural lapse, and rendering the arrest invalid.
+In this case, the Petitioner claimed that the arrest was unlawful, arguing that the ED failed to adhere to the procedures outlined in ss.
+41 and 41A of the Code of Criminal Procedure, 1973 ('CrPC').
+Additionally, the Petitioner contended that there was non-compliance with s.
+19(1) of the Prevention of Money Laundering Act ('PMLA'), asserting that the arresting officers did not provide the exact reasons for the arrest in written form, as required.
+Instead, the Petitioner claimed, these grounds were only communicated orally, constituting a procedural lapse and rendering the arrest invalid.

 Brief facts

-• The two cases before the DHC shared similar legal issues, leading to a common judgment whereby the Petitioner was a former businessman, an ex-promoter, Vice Chairman and Managing Director of Bhushan Steel Ltd. (‘BSL’).
+• The two cases before the DHC shared similar legal issues, leading to a common judgment.
+The Petitioner was a former businessman, an ex-promoter, Vice Chairman, and Managing Director of Bhushan Steel Ltd. (‘BSL’).
 BSL was acquired by Tata Steel in 2018 through insolvency proceedings.

 • Prior to the acquisition, the Ministry of Corporate Affairs (‘MCA’) initiated a probe into BSL’s affairs through the Serious Fraud Investigation Officer (‘SFIO’).
 This led to a complaint under various provisions of the Companies Act, 2013 (‘CA 2013'), including s.
 447, and under ss.
 409, 467, 468, 471 and 120B of the Indian Penal Code, 1860 (‘IPC’).